 If Senator Hill’s bill passes, a five year pilot program will be mandated requiring Ignition Interlock devices be installed on DUI offenders’ vehicles.
 For a first time offense, the device will be installed for six months.
 For each subsequent DUI conviction, the time period for the required installation of the device will increase.
 While the device is installed and used, drivers would keep their licenses.
 Since currently the installation of the Ignition Interlock device is voluntary, Senator Hill said this is a major stumbling block with only 20% of DUI offenders opting for the device over driving with a restricted license.
 After a third DUI conviction, California laws permit a judge to suspend the person’s driver’s license for 10 years.

 The existing pilot program for Ignition Interlock devices began in 2010 but will expire in 2015.
 Currently the Ignition Interlock device for first time DUI offenders is required for five months.
 For repeat offenders it’s installed for as long as four years.
 The device requires the driver to breath into it in order for their car to start.
 As they drive, additional samples must be provided.

 Even though first time DUI offenders make up the majority of convictions, multiple DUI offenders make up one-third of all convictions.
 Studies by the National Highway Traffic Safety Administration reveal that multiple DUI offenders are involved in fatal crashes eight times more often than drivers who have not been drinking.
 Studies have shown that laws requiring the use of Ignition Interlock devices are successful.
 According to Senator Hill’s office, the use of these devices in Oregon, Arizona, New Mexico, and Louisiana have reduced DUI-related deaths by 35-43 percent.

-If you have been arrested for DUI, contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested for DUI, contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys